poliva/smartcubeanalyzer/README.md

 - **Average Time**: Displays the running average time of solves.
 - **Average Recognition and Execution**: Shows the running average split by recognition and execution times.
-- **Count of Solves by Time**: Visualizes the number of solves within specific time ranges.
+- **Count of Solves by How Long They Took**: Visualizes the number of solves within specific time ranges.
 - **Average Turns Per Second (TPS)**: Displays the average TPS and TPS during execution.
 - **Average Turns**: Shows the average number of turns per solve.
+- **Move Efficiency**: Displays the ratio of simplified (after cancelling redundant same-face moves) to actual move count; 100% means no wasted moves.
-- **Top Fastest Solves**: Lists the top fastest solves.
+- **Top 100 Fastest Solves**: Lists the top 100 fastest solves given the current filters.
 - **Average Standard Deviation**: Displays the running standard deviation of solve times.
 - **Percentage of Solves by Cross Color**: Shows the percentage of solves starting with each cross color.
-- **Solve Time by Inspection Time**: Visualizes the average solve time grouped by inspection time.
+- **Average solve time by inspection time**: Visualizes the average solve time grouped by inspection time (e.g. the left bar is the 1/7 of solves with the lowest inspection time, the right bar the 1/7 with the most).
 - **Average Time by Step**: Displays the average time taken for each step of the solve.
 - **Average Inspection Time**: Shows the running average inspection time.
+- **Longest Daily Streaks**: Shows how many days in a row you've achieved solves at each time threshold.
+- **Daily Fastest Solve**: Shows the fastest solve for each day based on the selected filters.
+- **Current Records**: Shows your current records for Single, Ao5, Ao12, Ao100, and Ao1000.
-- **OLL Edge Orientation**: Displays the percentage of OLL cases by edge orientation.
+- **OLL Edge Orientation** (when OLL selected): Displays the percentage of OLL cases by edge orientation.
-- **PLL Corner Permutation**: Shows the percentage of PLL cases by corner permutation.
+- **PLL Corner Permutation** (when PLL selected): Shows the percentage of PLL cases by corner permutation.
-- **Time Per Step Compared to Typical Solver**: Compares the user's step times to those of a typical solver.
+- **Time Per Step Compared to Typical Solver** (when CFOP with all steps): Compares your step times to those of a typical solver at your average; typical data is from Felix Zemdegs's CubeSkills blog.
+- **Percentage of the Solve Each Step Took** (when 2+ steps selected): Doughnut chart of what percentage of your solve each step takes.
+- **Average Recognition Time and Execution Time per Case** (when OLL or PLL only): Bar chart of recognition and execution time per last-layer algorithm, sorted by duration.
+- **Algorithm Practice** (when OLL or PLL only): Per-case failure rate and move efficiency; "Failed" means core move count exceeded mode/average for that case; "Avg Wasted" shows redundant same-face moves that could be cancelled.
-- **Percentage of Good and Bad Solves**: Displays the percentage of solves considered good or bad based on user-defined criteria.
+- **Percentage of Good and Bad Solves** (when all steps selected): Displays the percentage of solves considered good or bad based on user-defined criteria in the filter panel.
-- **History of Records**: Shows the history of personal bests (PBs) for single, Ao5, and Ao12.
+- **History of Records** (when all steps selected): Shows the history of personal bests (PBs) for single, Ao5, Ao12, Ao100, and Ao1000; only includes solves that meet the current filters.

+Some charts appear only for certain method or step selections; the list above notes the main conditions in parentheses.

 ## Supported data sources